crossplane-contrib/provider-upjet-aws/provider-aws/docs/quickstart.md

 ## Quickstart
 This guide walks through the process to install Upbound Universal Crossplane and install the AWS official provider.

-To use this official provider, install Upbound Universal Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfiguration`, and create a *managed resource* in AWS via Kubernetes.
+To use this official provider, install Upbound Universal Crossplane into your Kubernetes cluster, install the `Provider`, apply a `ProviderConfig`, and create a *managed resource* in AWS via Kubernetes.

 ## Create an Upbound.io user account
 Create an account on [Upbound.io](https://accounts.upbound.io/register).